cdkulat/resume/resume.md

     Lightweight bot running in a Docker container that parses commands in a Discord guild and returns a brief sentence detailing the results of a dice roll.
 Users can specify the number of sides on a die and the number of die to be rolled.

-### **Ping-Pong Discord Bot in Go**

-January 2023

-    Simple discord bot that responds to messages sent to it containing "ping" with the response "pong".

 Technologies and Skills
 --------------------